utmstack/collector-client-4j/README.md

 // Authentication information
 String collectorKey = "the collector key";
-String collectorId = "the collector's database id" String deletedBy = "a user name, or IP, or hostname"; // Something that indicates who performed the action
+int collectorId = 1; // the collector's database id
+String deletedBy = "a user name, or IP, or hostname"; // Something that indicates who performed the action

 CollectorDelete req = CollectorDelete.newBuilder()